top of page

 Allocating team members

-1. Teams will be informed of their members prior to the start of the event.
+1. Teams will be informed of their members on the day of the event.
 Each scenario may require a different number of team members of various skill sets.
 Not every team member has to complete all scenarios but every team member must take clinical lead in at least one scenario.
 (See section 4b.).
 If for any reason you are not happy with your team, we will do our best to rearrange, however, this is by no means guaranteed.

 Expand your